September 23, 2019

 For a Time, Josep Lluís Sert’s Brawny Buildings Defined Modern Boston

 Through his campus work, Sert left an incredible built legacy on the Boston area.
-But his buildings have taken some getting used to.
+But his building have taken some getting used to.

 In hindsight, it seems a bit odd that a Catalan architect with a penchant for concrete buildings and jaunty accents of color—he liked to say, “It’s good to see a parrot against an elephant”—ever held sway over Brahmin Boston and nearby Cambridge.
 It was midcentury, and he was Josep Lluís Sert, Barcelona-born, a great devotee of Le Corbusier, and dean of the Harvard University Graduate School of Design (GSD) from 1953 to 1969.

 “The deanship at Harvard gave him the platform,” says Mark Pasnik, coauthor of Heroic: Concrete Architecture and the New Boston (2015).
 “University presidents trusted him, and Boston building officials thought of him as a power broker.”

 Over nearly two decades, the office of Sert, Jackson & Associates completed four major university projects in the area: Boston University’s (BU) School of Law Tower, Mugar Memorial Library, and the George Sherman Union; and for Harvard, the Peabody Terrace student housing complex and the Holyoke and Science Centers.
 These brawny buildings, with their bold forms and stirring concrete motifs, were oriented toward the future.